GregoriBrunoFelicio/dotfiles/README.md

 #  Greg's Dotfiles

-My personal terminal and system configuration files for Manjaro Linux.
+My personal terminal and system configuration files for Linux.
 This repo helps me set up everything quickly if I wipe my system or move to a new machine.

 ---